dannash100/data-processing-js/README.md

 *data analysis is working and inspecting data to support decision-making*

-Aquire, store, retreive -> Explore -> Clean -> Analyze -> Visualize
+Acquire, store, retrieve -> Explore -> Clean -> Analyze -> Visualize

+## core data representation (CDR)

+design pattern for structuring flexible and reusable data pipelines

+- stages of the I/O pipeline communicate through CDR
+- modular with no hard dependencies on one another
+- allows for rearrangement and clean scalability
+- support mutiple file formats by wireing together modular import and export code